tw3/event-crud-cms/backend/README.md

         $ npm install
         $ npm start

- 8. Test out the service in a [Postman](https://www.getpostman.com/) or see it work from the corresonding [frontend](https://github.com/tw3/event-crud-cms/tree/master/frontend) application.
+ 8. Test out the service in [Postman](https://www.getpostman.com/) or see it work from the corresonding [frontend](https://github.com/tw3/event-crud-cms/tree/master/frontend) application.

 ## Request API